This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 • Next add the strawberry preserves to the top, placing random dollops of it all over.
 Then using a toothpick swirl the preserves into the cream cheese.

-• Place in the freezer to set 3-6 hours, overnight is best.
-When you’re ready to eat, simply lift the parchment paper up to remove the bars from the dish and slice into 12 squares.
+• Chill 8 hours in the refrigerator covered, overnight is best.
+When you're ready to eat, lift the parchment paper up to remove the bars from the dish and slice into bars.

 Notes